Res Musica

 Res Musica 15 (2023)

-(Jaan Ross 65, music psychology, Adorno; ed.
+(Jaan Ross 65; music psychology, Adorno, music history; ed.
 Marju Raju)

 This volume features several protagonists: Professor Emeritus of Musicology of the Estonian Academy of Music and Theatre and Academician Jaan Ross (b.
 1957), who recently celebrated his 65th birthday; sociologist and music philosopher Theodor W. Adorno (1903–1969); and Time.